 Slating the Alphabet from Apple to X-Ray

 On many productions, scenes are slated with numbers accompanied by a letter, such as 27A or 56D.
-In this naming convention, the number relates to the scene number, while the letter designates a new angle, lens or shot within that scene.
 When slating, the 2nd assistant camera must then shout out those scene numbers, but instead replacing a corresponding word with the letter, much like the military does.
 So, which words go with which letters?

 A Few Rules